Background pattern

 • Respiratory problems

-Some people have died from respiratory failure (inability to breathe) because they have used buprenorphine improperly or taken it with other central nervous system depressants, such as alcohol, benzodiazepines (sedatives), or other opioids.
+Some people have died from respiratory failure (inability to breathe) because they used buprenorphine improperly or took it with other central nervous system depressants, such as alcohol, benzodiazepines (tranquilizers), or other opioids.

-This medication may cause severe respiratory depression (difficulty breathing), possibly fatal, in children and non-dependent individuals if ingested accidentally or intentionally.
+This medicine can cause severe respiratory depression (difficulty breathing) that can be life-threatening in children and non-dependent persons if taken accidentally or intentionally.

 • Dependence